tanshuai/alphabiz/docs/en_us/windows.md

 For building MSI installers, you should also install [WiX Toolset](https://wixtoolset.org) and add the install path to your PATH.
 The default install path should be something like `C:\Program Files (x86)\WiX Toolset v3.11\bin`.

+### MSI for Arm64

+Normaly you will get `3.11` from Wix's website, but this version does not support `arm64`.

+The `arm64` support was added since `3.14`, which is not released to github.

+You can download above version from [here](https://wixtoolset.org/docs/v3/releases/v3-14-0-6526/).

 ## About `appx` target

 The `appx` installer is a wrapper for Universal Windows Platform apps (aka Microsoft Store apps).
 To build this target you need generate a `pfx` certificate.